bcgov/MyGovBC-MSP/ACCESSIBILITY.md

 Screen readers need to be notified when new content/forms are dynamically displayed:

 1. (AngularJS) Avoid `[hidden]="expression"` use `*ngIf="expression"` instead.
 Screen readers tend to read hidden elements.
-2. For errors, announce revealed content with `role="alert" aria-live="assertive"`
+1. For errors, announce revealed content with `role="alert" aria-live="assertive"`
-3. If revealing new for element use  `role="dialogue"`
+1. If revealing new for element use  `role="dialogue"`
+1. If you have multiple errors, wrap a `<div role="alert">` around all the messages

 ### Radio Buttons

 1. Use `<label for="">` for the first radio control
-2. Use a hidden label `<label class="visuallyhidden" for="">` for the second and so on controls
+1. Use a hidden label `<label class="visuallyhidden" for="">` for the second and so on controls

  ```
 /*